JOIN OUR DISPATCHING TEAM!

 Applications are being accepted until positions are filled.

-The testing process includes a typing proficiency assessment (40 wpm with 85% accuracy required), followed by a test in multi tasking and a written exam.
-Performance on the above tests determine if you will be scheduled for an oral interview.
-Oral interviews will be conducted in the afternoon of the testing date.
+The testing process consists of an online Emergency Dispatcher test and an Oral Board interview.
+Oral Board interviews will be conducted on the above dates.
 Applicants will receive additional information about the testing and interview once applications are received and qualifications are verified.

 Come tour our Communications Center before testing with us.
 A tour allows you to see the area in which you would work, sit with a current Emergency Dispatcher, observe their work, and ask questions of them.
 There is no better way to truly understand and evaluate the position.
 If you are interested, please contact our Communications Manager, Riclyn Betsinger, to schedule a tour.